 The ecosystem has an important role, therefore, the conservation of flora and fauna is very important.
 There are 1,300 plant species that are endangered and 20 species are now extinct.
 The main reasons behind this threat to nature are:

 - Hunting of endangered species for commercial species.

 - Cutting forests rapidly for habitation.

 The government’s steps to conserve natural vegetation and wildlife include:

-- Setting up of 18 biosphere reserves to protect natural vegetation and wildlife in India
+- Setting up 18 biosphere reserves to protect natural vegetation and wildlife in India.

-- Natural heritage being conserved with 103 National Parks, Zoological gardens and 535 Wildlife Sanctuaries
+- Natural heritage is being conserved with 103 National Parks, Zoological gardens and 535 Wildlife Sanctuaries.

 An ecosystem is a community of plants, animals and smaller organisms that live, feed, reproduce and interact in the same area or environment.
 Some ecosystems are very large.
 For example, many bird species nest in one place and feed in a completely different area.
 On the other hand, some ecosystems may be physically small, such as you would find in a meadow at the edge of a forest, or in a coral reef in the ocean.

 The distribution of plants and animals on the earth is determined mainly by climate.
 However, the other factors are soil, relief and drainage, though most of them are also interrelated.